 Dr. Christian Wiencierz is a research assistant at the Department of Communication (IfK) at the University of Münster.
 Following a vocational traineeship in the field of audiovisual media he worked as a management assistant on several TV productions.
 He studied communication studies at the Department of Communication in Münster and completed his Ph.D. within the Research Training Group on the topic of Trust and communication in a digitized world.
 His research interests include trust research, word of mouth, organizational communication and campaign communication.

 Karen Berger is responsible for internal and external communications as well as the relationship management of the Academic Society.
 Furthermore she is project leader of the research program Value Creating Communiction.
 Karen Berger studied communication and media, business administration and sociology at the University of Leipzig and the University of Valencia, specializing in public relations and marketing.
 From 2007 to 2014 she worked for Siemens Corporate Communications in Munich and Bangkok.
 She was responsible for projects in the area of issues management and thought leadership.

-Katrin Witthoff has worked for the Academic Society since 2010 and is currently responsible for the areas of organization, administration and finance.
-Further responsibilities: Preparation of the Leadership Forum, Hermes Dinner, relationship management with the Society’s corporate partners and point of contact to the Deutsches Stiftungszentrum.
-(German Foundations Centre).
-She studied administrative sciences in Hamburg and worked afterwards in the field of port development, foreign trade and delegations for Hamburg’s senator for Economic Affairs.
+Katrin Witthoff has worked for the Academic Society since 2010 and is currently responsible for organization, administration and finance.
+Further responsibilities: Preparation of the Leadership Forum, Hermes Dinner, relationship management with the Society’s corporate partners and point of contact to the Deutsches Stiftungszentrum (German Foundations Centre).
+She studied administrative sciences in Hamburg and worked in the field of port development, foreign trade and delegations for Hamburg’s senator for Economic Affairs.
 Subsequently Katrin Witthoff gained experience abroad in the German-Mexican Chamber of Commerce in Mexico City and at Krones Nordic in Copenhagen.